 Suspect in 2018 murder won't stand trial until 2022

 Jul.
-12—SALEM, Mass. — A Haverhill man charged with murdering a man in a 2018 drive-by shooting won't be going on trial until next year.
+15—SALEM, Mass. — A Haverhill man charged with murdering a man in a 2018 drive-by shooting won't be going on trial until next year.

-A March 14 trial date was scheduled Monday in Superior Court for Eddy Manuel Almonte, 30.
+A March 14, 2022 trial date was scheduled Monday in superior court for Eddy Manuel Almonte, 30.

 Court closures and regulations due to the COVID-19 pandemic caused significant delays in local courts.
 With restrictions loosening now, jury trials and other court dates are being scheduled in Essex County.